 What we cannot live without, especially now we have a son is a fridge freezer.
 A few years ago we went away for a weekend and when we returned home we discovered that the fridge freezer had died and everything in it had defrosted.
 It was completely kaput.
 Although it was quick and easy to get online and find a replacement, finding the £350 to pay for it was a little trickier.

 We’ve been lucky when it’s come to big bills.
 We’ve usually managed to get enough money together by digging into what savings we had and family have usually been happy to help out if we needed them to.
-Finding the money to pay an unexpected and big bill can be a nightmare, a short-term loan from a company such as Cash Lady could help to get you over the bump.
+Finding the money to pay an unexpected and big bill can be a nightmare, a loan from a reputable bank or company could help to get you over the bump.

 Big, unexpected bills are part of life, and whilst you can put money to one side to pay for them, sometimes that’s not enough.